dwweiss/grayboxes/README.md

 # grayboxes

 _grayboxes_ contributes to the creation and evaluation of white box, gray box and black box models of heat transfer, fluid flow and structural mechanics.
-See package [coloredlids](https://github.com/dwweiss/coloredlids/wiki) for implementation of white box models.
+See package [coloredlids](https://github.com/dwweiss/coloredlids/wiki) for implementation of complex white box models.